GT-TDAlab/PIGO/docs/tutorials/simple_graph_cleaner.rst

     COO<uint64_t, uint64_t, shared_ptr<uint64_t>,
             true, true, true> coo { argv[1] };

+If we want the remove self loops and multi-edges from a directed graph, but not symmetrize it, we would replace the first two ``true`` values with ``false`` (template parameters 4 and 5 would become false).

 Once we have this COO, we can convert it into a CSR.
 We will use the CSR to then detect and remove redundant, multiple edges.